-It may sound a little odd and peculiar at first, but a customer appreciation party is nothing more than a live, in-person event that you use to connect with your customers and thank them for everything they bring to the table.
+It may sound a little odd and peculiar at first, but a customer appreciation party is nothing more than a live, in-person event.
+Such events can help you to connect with customers and thank them for everything they bring to the table.

 How to Throw a Successful Customer Appreciation Party